SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 * permalinkStart - Specifies the start of the permalink URL.
 Defaults to the current window location of the browser, excluding any seach queries in the URL, but including the question mark.
 * dataURLStart - Specifies the start of the url where to get data.
 Defaults to "http://bunker.cs.berkeley.edu/backend/api/data/uuid/".
 * tagsURL - Specifies the url to query to get stream info.
 Defaults "http://new.openbms.org/backend/api/query?".
+* width - A function that returns the targed width of the graph (_not_ just the chart area) to use.
+Defaults to function () { return 0.75 * window.innerWidth; }
-* width - Specifies the width of the chart area (_not_ the whole graph).
-Defaults to 600.
+* widthmin - The minimum width, in pixels, of the width of the chart area (_not_ the whole graph).
+Defaults to 300.
 * height - Specifies the height of the chart area (_not_ the whole graph).
 Defaults to 300.

 When the graph has been displayed, but before any interactivity is added, the